Virtual function

-In object-oriented programming, in languages such as C++, and Object Pascal, a virtual function or virtual method is an inheritable and overridable function or method for which dynamic dispatch is facilitated.
-This concept is an important part of the (runtime) polymorphism portion of object-oriented programming (OOP).
-In short, a virtual function defines a target function to be executed, but the target might not be known at compile time.
+In object-oriented programming such as is often used in C++ and Object Pascal, a virtual function or virtual method is an inheritable and overridable function or method that is dispatched dynamically.
+Virtual functions are an important part of (runtime) polymorphism in object-oriented programming (OOP).
+They allow for the execution of target functions that were not precisely identified at compile time.

-Most programming languages, such as JavaScript, PHP and Python, treat all methods as virtual by default and do not provide a modifier to change this behavior.
-However, some languages provide modifiers to prevent methods from being overridden by derived classes (such as the final keyword in Java and PHP).
+Many programming languages, such as JavaScript and Python, treat all methods as virtual by default and do not provide a modifier to change this behavior.
+However, some languages provide modifiers to prevent methods from being overridden by derived classes (such as the final and private keywords in Java and PHP).

 Purpose

 The concept of the virtual function solves the following problem:

 In object-oriented programming, when a derived class inherits from a base class, an object of the derived class may be referred to via a pointer or reference of the base class type instead of the derived class type.
-If there are base class methods overridden by the derived class, the method actually called by such a reference or pointer can be bound (linked) either 'early' (by the compiler), according to the declared type of the pointer or reference, or 'late' (i.e., by the runtime system of the language), according to the actual type of the object is referred to.
+If there are base class methods overridden by the derived class, the method actually called by such a reference or pointer can be bound (linked) either "early" (by the compiler), according to the declared type of the pointer or reference, or "late" (i.e., by the runtime system of the language), according to the actual type of the object referred to.

-Virtual functions are resolved 'late'.
-If the function in question is 'virtual' in the base class, the most-derived class's implementation of the function is called according to the actual type of the object referred to, regardless of the declared type of the pointer or reference.
-If it is not 'virtual', the method is resolved 'early' and selected according to the declared type of the pointer or reference.
+Virtual functions are resolved "late".
+If the function in question is "virtual" in the base class, the most-derived class's implementation of the function is called according to the actual type of the object referred to, regardless of the declared type of the pointer or reference.
+If it is not "virtual", the method is resolved "early" and selected according to the declared type of the pointer or reference.

 Virtual functions allow a program to call methods that don't necessarily even exist at the moment the code is compiled.